Juliana D'Andrilli, Ph.D.

 Led by Robert A. Payn (Montana State University)

-and Juliana D'Andrilli (LUMCON)
+and Juliana D'Andrilli (UNT)

 How can we use OM fluorescent signatures to reconstruct past and present atmospheric compositions?